Adrode/auth_api/README.md

 # Auth API

-A lightweight authentication service built with FastAPI, PostgreSQL, and SQLAlchemy.
+Authentication service built with FastAPI, PostgreSQL, and SQLAlchemy.
+Uses JWT access tokens and refresh tokens.

 ## What this project does